 Pet Clothes: Good or Bad Idea: The real answer is: It depends.
 There is nothing wrong with dressing your dog for the season, as long as it does not inhibit breathing or movement.
 Cute clothes for cats are usually not a good idea.
 They are more stubborn than dogs and could actually do more harm than good.
 In cold weather, keep cats (even outdoor ones) inside with a warm blanket and they should be fine.

 Keep the Outdoor Adventurers Inside: If you have a dog that spends most of its time romping in your backyard, or a kitty that whiles away the day in a sunny patch on the front porch, winter’s arrival may be a rude awakening.
 Pets are at risk of getting frostbite or hypothermia just like a human.
-If your pet has been playing in the snow, make sure to supervise and clean his/her paws, ears and coat when returning inside.
+If your pet has been playing in the snow, make sure to protect their paws from salt or antifreeze spills with booties or petroleum jelly before they go out.
+Very important to clean their paws, ears and coat when returning inside.

 Tis the Season for Poisons: Coolant and/or Anti-freeze can spill in the parking lot, garage or driveway and are EXTREMELY poisonous to pets.
 Unfortunately, dogs love the smell and taste.
 So, it is important to keep an eye on them when around these areas.
 Wipe paws, legs and stomach when returning from the rain, sleet, or ice.

-Save a Cats Life this Holiday: Cats love to be warm and cozy, especially in the winter.
+Save a Cat: Cats love to be warm and cozy, especially in the winter.
 Since they don’t know any better, what better place than an engine compartment?
 This unfortunate accident causes numerous cat deaths a year.
 Save a life this year by banging loudly on your hood.
 This will give any sleeping cats a chance to vacate before turning over the motor.

 It doesn’t take much to keep our pets safe when things get frosty.
 Just like us, our feline and canine friends need shelter, warmth, food, and care.
 When winter’s chill sends you scurrying indoors, don’t forget your furry four-footed pals and their simple needs this season.